 We have the largest and best contextualised collection of Aboriginal and Torres Strait Islander heritage in the world, and it continues to grow.
 Taking care of this vast collection and making it accessible can present some challenges.

-- Many collection items are held in a wide variety of analogue formats, including film, video, audio, photographic formats and print materials.
+- Many items are held in a wide variety of analogue formats, including film, video, audio, photographic formats, and print materials.
 These formats span a long history of media technology.
-The age of these materials raises the risk of content loss due to the physical deterioration of the storage device, particularly when items have not been stored under optimum conditions prior to their arrival at AIATSIS.
+As these materials age there is a risk that some content may be lost due to the physical deterioration of the storage device, particularly when items have not been stored under optimum conditions prior to their arrival at AIATSIS.

-- Additional complications are presented by the fact that many of the analogue playback devices for particular formats are no longer manufactured or supported.
+- Many of the analogue playback devices for particular formats are no longer manufactured or supported.

-Digitisation is guided by the AIATSIS Collections Business Plan and is conducted with regard to the adopted Aboriginal and Torres Strait Islander Library, Information and Resource Network (ATSILIRN) protocols.
+Our digitisation program is guided by our Collections Business Plan and is undertaken in line with the Aboriginal and Torres Strait Islander Library, Information and Resource Network (ATSILIRN) protocols.
 We also follow the IASA Guidelines and operate in accordance with the Australian Institute of Cultural Materials (AICCM) Code of Ethics and Code of Practice.